Have you nailed your WooCommerce cart abandonment strategy yet? Are you sending out well-timed abandoned cart emails or SMSs to recover carts?

-If you always offer a discount when any user abandons their cart, your system trains them to expect a discount all the time:
+But if you always offer a discount every time a user abandons their orders, your system trains them to expect a discount code all the time.

-But let's say, their order total is above a set threshold, then you may want to offer a handsome discount to convert them before your cut-off time.
+But let's say, their cart total is above a set threshold, then you may want to offer a handsome discount to convert them before your cut-off time.

-The existing systems aren't flexible and dynamic enough to consider any of this.
+The existing systems and free plugins aren't flexible and dynamic enough to consider any of this.

 That right there is the problem!